dockfries/infernus/docs/introduction.md

 However, `omp's` focus is primarily on building `omp` itself rather than third-party libraries.

 ### Terminal Blocking

+> [!IMPORTANT]
+> This issue has been fixed via [monkeyPatch](https://github.com/dockfries/infernus-starter/commit/b69583a607ce398131ba795007fe97af39104469) as the current solution.

 Due to poor compatibility between the underlying `samp-node` and certain asynchronous `node.js` libraries, there may be occasional terminal blocking.